mikelevins/bard/docs/bard.md

     (define method (denominator (r <ratio>))
       (get r 'denom))

-The protocol says that numerator accpets an argument of type Ratio.
-The method definition says that it's specialized for an argument of type <ratio>.
-Taken together, those two definitions make the schema <ratio> a member of the class Ratio.
+The protocol says that numerator accepts an argument of type Ratio.
+The method definition says that it's specialized for an argument of type `<ratio>`.
+Taken together, those two definitions make the schema `<ratio>` a member of the class Ratio.

 We've created a new type consisting of a class, a protocol it participates in, and a schema that represents it.